navjotdevops/aws_codecommit_backup/README.md

 - Python should be installed on system.
 - AWS credentials.
-- AWS S3 bucket access
+- AWS S3 bucket access.